mc-imperial/tsan11/README.md

 # TSan11

-Skip to `Using the build shell...` if not using docker.
+Skip to `Starting the build shell` if not using docker.

 ## Building the docker image from source